 Considerable Overlap with Energy Star

-By design, much of the requirements overlap with those in Energy Star for Homes, which requires or reward heating, cooling, and ventilation systems that are properly designed using engineering standards.
+By design, much of the requirements overlap with those of Energy Star for Homes, which requires heating, cooling, and ventilation systems that are properly designed using engineering standards.
 This overlap makes perfect sense, as a cooling system that’s properly sized saves energy but also gains a better control on interior humidity levels, which is critical in order to avoid a host of moisture and health related problems.
 Energy Star already requires mechanical fresh air ventilation, one of the key bedrock principles for indoor air quality in an air-tight home (air-tightness also being a tested feature of an Energy Star Home.)
-A number of key provisions for exterior moisture durability required by Indoor Air Plus—roof drip edges, appropriate window flashing techniques to avoid leaks, proper foundation drainage and storm water management—are also already covered by Energy Star.
+A number of key provisions for exterior moisture durability required by Indoor Air Plus: roof drip edges, appropriate window flashing techniques to avoid leaks, proper foundation drainage and storm water management, are also already covered by Energy Star.

-Where Indoor Air Plus goes further is in the materials selected for the home–and like other checklist systems, everything is required and nothing is optional for points.
-Nearly every building materials going into an Indoor Air Plus home must meet a relevant third party standard, either for moisture durability, reduced content, low emissions of VOCs or other toxic chemicals that can build up in homes—Volatile Organic Compounds, commonly called VOC, are a class of chemicals commonly used in glues, binders, upholstery, paints and stains, household cleaners, and other manufactured products, that evaporate easily into the air.
+Where Indoor Air Plus goes further is in the materials selected for the home.
+Like other checklist-based systems, everything is required and nothing is optional.
+Nearly every building materials going into an Indoor Air Plus home must meet a relevant third party standard, either for moisture durability, reduced content or low emissions of VOCs or other toxic chemicals that can build up in homes.
+(Volatile Organic Compounds, commonly called VOC, are a class of chemicals commonly used in glues, binders, upholstery, paints and stains, household cleaners, and other manufactured products, that evaporate easily into the air.
 These chemicals are known to cause respiratory irritation and headaches, and have been found to exist in concentrations ten times higher indoors than outdoors, according to the EPA).

-The tricky part about all of these requirements is simply the keeping track of all the different standards that a product might need to meet in order to be used in an IAP home.
-The good news is, the building industry as a whole pays more attention to the air quality impacts of many of their products than it used to, and in our project we did not have to seek out difficult-to-find or especially expensive products in order to qualify.
-Every selection that our homeowners made just happened to meet one of the necessary standards, but the challenging part was tracking down the paperwork to prove it.
-Sometimes it took more than one phone call to various suppliers, escalating up the management chain, to get the answer and the associated paperwork to prove that the product did in fact meet the requirements.
+The tricky part about all of these requirements is simply the keeping track of all the different standards that a product might need to meet.
+The good news is, the building industry as a whole pays more attention to the air quality impacts of building materials than it used to, and in our project we did not have to seek out difficult-to-find or especially expensive products in order to qualify.
+Every selection that our homeowners made just happened to meet one of the necessary standards, but it was challenging to track down the paperwork to prove it.
+Sometimes it took more than one phone call to various suppliers, escalating up the management chain, to get documentation.
 Very often the required standard was obscure enough that even a knowledgeable sales person for a product might not have heard of it.
 Builders should expect the selections process to take research.
 Happily, the IAP website has put together a product selections guide.

-It is difficult to know what radon levels will be in your home ahead of time, but passive radon mitigation systems offer cheap insurance and can be turned to active systems after move in if radon levels test too high.
-They are much cheaper to install during construction than after construction, when more significant disruption of the foundation would be needed.
+It is difficult to know what radon levels will be in your home ahead of time, but passive radon mitigation systems offer cheap insurance.
+Passive systems can be turned to active systems after move in if radon levels test too high.
+A passive radon mitigation system is much cheaper to install during construction than after construction, when more significant disruption of the foundation would be needed.
 While passive radon systems following EPA guidelines are an often recommended best practice across the country, they aren’t yet required by most local building codes.
 IAP, of course, requires a properly constructed passive radon system.

 Particulate Matter Source Control